openvinotoolkit/open_model_zoo/demos/classification_demo/cpp/README.md

     -auto_resize              Optional.
 Enables resizable input with support of ROI crop & auto resize.
     -labels "<path>"          Required.
 Path to .txt file with labels.
     -gt "<path>"              Optional.
 Path to ground truth .txt file.
     -d "<device>"             Optional.
 Specify the target device to infer on (the list of available devices is shown below).
 Default value is CPU.
-Sample will look for a suitable plugin for device specified.
+The demo will look for a suitable plugin for device specified.
     -nthreads "<integer>"     Optional.
 Specify count of threads.
     -nstreams "<integer>"     Optional.
 Specify count of streams.
     -nireq "<integer>"        Optional.
 Number of infer requests.